damianhakert/damianhakert.github.io/source/posts/2016-10-25-gitlab-workflow-an-overview.html.md

 - Use it to [build an iOS application][ios-post]
 - Use it to [build and deploy your Docker Image][post-docker] with [GitLab Container Registry][gcr]

-We have prepared dozens of [GitLab CI Example Projects][ci-ex] to offer you guidance.
+We have prepared a dozen of [GitLab CI Example Projects][ci-ex] to offer you guidance.
 Check them out!

 ## Feedback: Cycle Analytics
 {: #feedback}